modelica/MA-Bylaws/MA-Project-Template.md

 ## License of project results ##

-*[Results of the project must be publicly available under Modelica License 2 (or a follow-up version of this license) or under an open source license approved by the Open Source Initiative, see <http://www.opensource.org/licenses>.
+*[Results of the project must be publicly available under an open source license approved by the Open Source Initiative, see <http://www.opensource.org/licenses>.
   Define the license used in this project here.]*